中文 | English

 - Related to the above, poorer areas are often more heavily policed, leading to a higher rate of arrests and convictions than areas with a lower police presence.

-- Due to discrimination, lack of social power and increased visibility, transgender people might be more likely to get arrested and convicted for crimes, especially if the system is corrupt.
+- Due to discrimination, lack of social power and increased visibility, transgender people might be more likely to get arrested and convicted for crimes, especially in corrupt law enforcement systems.

 More importantly, the study states that no such elevation in crime rates was observed in transgender people who transitioned from 1989-2003.
 The researchers ascribe this to improved physical and mental health care, and greater social acceptance of transgender people in Sweden.